-Units are assessed using a grading scale of Distinction, Merit, Pass and Unclassified.
+Units are assessed using a grading scale of Distinction (D), Merit (M), Pass (P), Near Pass (N) and Unclassified (U).
+The grade of Near Pass is used for externally-assessed units only.
 All mandatory and optional units contribute proportionately to the overall qualification grade, for example a unit of 120 GLH will contribute double that of a 60 GLH unit.

-Qualifications in the suite are graded using a scale of P to D, or PP to DD, or PPP to DDD.
+Qualifications in the suite are graded using a scale of P to D^ , or PP to D^D^ , or PPP to $D^D^D^$.
 Please see Section 9 for more details.
 The relationship between qualification grading scales and unit grades will be subject to regular review as part of Pearson's standards monitoring processes on the basis of learner performance and in consultation with key users of the qualification.